bpb27/rewa/README.md

 ## Rewa

-A site to explore movie data related to The Rewatchables podcast and the Oscars.
+Explore movie data from The Rewatchables podcast and Academy Awards

 ## Running locally